NatelyGamer/github-fundamentals-NatelyGamer/Lab1.md

 .

 <sub>Man, you really scrolled all the way down here just to find this small text I learned how to make.
-Love ya, have a nice day :)</sub>
+Love you Prof, have a nice day :)</sub>